Egerton family: Other notable members

-Henry Egerton (died 1746), a younger son of John Egerton, 3rd Earl of Bridgewater, was a clergyman.
+The Hon. and Rt Revd Dr Henry Egerton (1689–1746), younger son of John Egerton, 3rd Earl of Bridgewater, was a clergyman.
 He was Bishop of Hereford between 1723 and his death in 1746.
-He married Lady Elizabeth Adriana, daughter of William Bentinck, 1st Earl of Portland.
-Their son, John Egerton, became Bishop of Durham and was the father of the seventh and eighth Earls of Bridgewater.
+He married Lady Adriana Bentinck, daughter of William Bentinck, 1st Earl of Portland.
+Their son, John Egerton, Bishop of Durham, married Lady Anne Grey, daughter of Henry Grey, 1st Duke of Kent, and was the father of the seventh and eighth Earls of Bridgewater.

+Beatrix Lucia Catherine Egerton (1840–1926), daughter of the 1st Baron Egerton of Tatton, was a notable writer and poet.

-Sir Stephen Loftus Egerton (1932–2006) (son of William le Belward Egerton, son of William Egerton, son of Philip Henry Egerton, son of William Egerton, third son of Philip Egerton, father of the eighth and ninth Baronets), was a prominent diplomat; he served as HM Ambassador to Iraq from 1980 to 1982 and Ambassador to Saudi Arabia from 1986 to 1989.
+Sir Stephen Loftus Egerton (1932–2006), the only son of William le Belward Egerton, only son of William Egerton, fifth son of Philip Henry Egerton, second son of William Egerton Accountant-General ICS at Calcutta, third son of Philip Egerton, father of the eighth and ninth Grey Egerton baronets, was a distinguished diplomat; he served as HM Ambassador to Iraq from 1980 to 1982 and Ambassador to Saudi Arabia from 1986 to 1989.

 Sir Robert Eyles Egerton (1827–1912), youngest son of William Egerton, third son of Philip Egerton, father of the eighth and ninth Baronets, was Lieutenant-Governor of the Punjab.
 His son Sir Raleigh Gilbert Egerton (1860–1931) was a Lieutenant-General in the British Army.

-Rowland Egerton-Warburton (1804–1891) was a landowner from in Cheshire; he was the eldest son of Rev. Rowland Egerton BA and his wife, Emma.
+Rowland Egerton-Warburton (1804–1891) was a landowner from in Cheshire; he was the eldest son of the Rev. Rowland Egerton and his wife, Emma née Croxton.
 His father was the seventh son of Philip Egerton, the 9th baronet of Egerton and Oulton.
 Through his mother he inherited Arley and Warburton.
 He rebuilt Arley Hall and its chapel, and helped to improve the village of Great Budworth.

-His younger brother, Colonel Peter Egerton-Warburton, CMG (1813–1889) settled in Australia; one of his descendants is Richard Egerton-Warburton, AO LVO, while another branch founded the Mount Barker winery in Western Australia.
+His younger brother, Colonel Peter Egerton-Warburton CMG (1813–1889) settled in Australia; among his descendants is Dick Warburton AO LVO, while another branch established the Mount Barker winery in Western Australia.